Julia-Nicolas/julia-nicolas.github.io/_pages/teaching.md

 author_profile: true
 ---

+Over the first two years of my PhD, I developed a strong interest in teaching.
 My teaching experience covers courses in sociology and quantitative methods.

 ## Lecturer